zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group_attachment.rst

 state
-  The desired state for the attachment:
+  The desired state for the storage group attachment.
+All states are fully idempotent within the limits of the properties that can be changed, unless otherwise stated:

   * ``detached``: Ensures that the storage group is not attached to the partition.
-If the storage group is currently attached to the partition and the partition is currently active, the module will fail.
+If the storage group is currently attached to the partition and the partition is currently active, the module will fail (this is an idempotency limitation).

   * ``attached``: Ensures that the storage group is attached to the partition.

-  * ``facts``: Does not change anything on the attachment and returns the attachment status.
+  * ``facts``: Returns the attachment status.

   | **required**: True
   | **type**: str